mozilla/app-validator/README.rst

                     Jetpack information if available, extra error info (like contexts, file data, etc.), and error descriptions.
 This only applies to ``-o text``.
---selfhosted        Disables messages that are specific to add-ons hosted on
+--unlisted          Disables messages that are specific to apps hosted on
                     Marketplace.
 --boring            Disables colorful shell output.